 We only accept applications through Grant Administration Tracking and Evaluation (GATE) online application system.
 We must receive your online application through GATE no later than 11:59 pm Mountain Time on the deadline date, unless the deadline falls on a statutory holiday or a weekend when it will be extended until the next working day.
 Please give the system time to process your application so that we receive notification of your submission before the deadline falls.
 Applications received after 11:59pm of the deadline date will be considered at the next deadline.

 - applicants may submit only one application to the AFA each deadline across all disciplines

 - the AFA does not accept incomplete applications

 - applications must be received prior to the commencement of the project

-- projects involving more than one artist must be submitted by an individual submitting as an ensemble/group; separate individual artist applications will not be accepted for the same project
+- projects involving more than one artist must be submitted by one individual on behalf of the ensemble or group

 GATE username registration

 First-time applicants will require a GATE username and password.
 Contact us via email to obtain your GATE login information at least five business days prior to the application deadline.

 - the funding opportunity to which you are applying

 Your GATE user name and password will be sent to the email address provided.